Texas-Tim/Parameter-Store-CRR/README.md

 **Costs**: There are likely no costs associated with this demo.
 These services fall within the free tier in a standard account.

+# Instructions

+Simply download and run the CFT in the same region as your existing parameter store.
+Specify the destination region and the KMS key for any encrypted values.
+Note that this template creates permissions to a Lambda granting access to all KMS keys in your account.
+Consider editing the created roles for least privilege

 # CFT Parameters

 **DestinationRegion**: Target region should be where you want to copy your parameter store to